-Developer Gearbox Software has defended its DLC practices by stating that providing new heads and skins for characters at the “low” price of $4.99 is a “hella rockin’ deal”.
+Developer Gearbox Software, co-founded by Randy Pitchford, has defended its DLC practices by stating that providing new heads and skins for characters at the “low” price of $4.99 is a “hella rockin’ deal”.
 Gamers now have the privilege of customizing characters to their tastes, and getting Moxxi’s sweet rocket launcher to boot in Borderlands 2.
 “We learned relatively early that character customization need not be free.
 Why not provide these options at a later time, hide them behind a paywall, and make a profit?
 Seems like a no-brainer.”, states one anonymous executive.

 “But, she’s got a new hat!” -Smithers at the “new” Malibu Stacy in-store release.

 Mobile gaming has emerged as the top platform for DLC (aka in-app purchases), prompting many developers to consider moving their operations to storefronts like the App Store and Google Play.
+Many people enjoy playing the latest casino games on their phones from the comfort and convenience of home – this guide will give you the lowdown on these sorts of games if you’re interested in checking them out.
 Certain executives have noted that there is a potential “gold mine” to be found in mobile gaming, with unlimited income potential through in-app purchases and ad revenue.
 “We’ve found the perfect model for in-game ad revenue”, states one developer.
 “By simply placing a fullscreen, clickable ad with a tiny ‘X’ at the top, our earning potential can grow exponentially.”.
 Further, children have been identified as “easy targets” for in-app purchases, whose eagerness to complete or add to the game equal “easy money”.